Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 LAPTOP
 ````

-These represent the same product but have different capitalization.
+These values represent the same product but have inconsistent capitalization.

 #### City